Skip to content

 A suspensive appeal stops execution of the eviction judgment while the appeal is pending.
 The tenant may remain on the premises during the appeal.
 However, to obtain a suspensive appeal, the tenant must satisfy all three requirements:

-1. Answered Under Oath — The tenant must have filed an answer to the rule under oath (not just orally at trial)
+1. Answered Under Oath — The defendant must have answered the rule under oath

 2. Affirmative Defense — The answer must plead an affirmative defense that, if proven, would entitle the tenant to retain possession